Private Sector Participation and Public-Private Partnerships

 As traditional transportation revenue sources such as fuel and sales taxes continue to decline and operating deficits increase, transit agencies are increasingly looking to new sources of revenues to leverage funding and improve project feasibility and cost-effectiveness.
-Currently, there are numerous opportunities in which the private sector can engage in the public transportation industry, ranging from private operators participating in the planning and transportation improvement program process to a public-private partnership (PPP).
+There are numerous opportunities in which the private sector can engage in the public transportation industry, ranging from private operators participating in the planning and transportation improvement program process to a public-private partnership (PPP).
 One of the most successful methods used in other infrastructure projects (such as road, sewer, and utility improvements), PPPs are increasingly being utilized by transit agencies to increase efficiencies and cost-savings.

 PPPs are essentially a form of procurement.
 Unlike conventional methods of contracting for new construction, in which discrete functions are divided and procured through separate solicitations, PPPs entail a single private entity, typically a consortium of private companies, assuming responsibility and financial liability for performing all or a significant number of functions in connection with a project.
 In transferring responsibility and risk for multiple project elements to the private partner, the project sponsor relaxes its control of the procurement, and the private partner receives the opportunity to earn a financial return commensurate with the risks it has assumed.